Research Team

 - Email: slopez22@wustl.edu

-Samir Lopex Chahin has a BS in mechanical engineering and a master’s degree in engineering management from Washington University, along with a BS in physics from Kansas Wesleyan University.
+Samir Lopez Chahin has a BS in mechanical engineering and a master’s degree in engineering management from Washington University, along with a BS in physics from Kansas Wesleyan University.
 He joined the lab in the beginning of 2021 to assist in bench work from ongoing projects, develop automated processes to improve throughput and quality of experiments, optimize data analysis and results and assist the team in decision making.
 His main goal will be to shorten the cycle time it takes from starting an experiment to having results while maintaining quality at its maximum.

 Brendan P. Lucey, MD, MSCI